isomerpages/mof-vital/_career/Join VITAL.md

 	color: #c10927;
 	}
 </style>
-**Looking to make an impact in your career?
-Join VITAL, a department under the Ministry of Finance that is transforming the delivery of corporate services in the Singapore Public Service.**
+<b>Looking to make an impact in your career?
+Join VITAL, a department under the Ministry of Finance that is transforming the delivery of corporate services in the Singapore Public Service.</b>
 <div style="margin: 150px auto; width: 100%;" class="wrapper">
 	<img style="float: right; max-width: 320px; margin-left: 10px;" src="/images/career/CorporateImg10.jpg">
 	<div class="text-box">